1921 - 1930 (18 Weltumrunder)

 THE TOUR OF THE WORLD ON MOTOR CYCLE

 EMERIC VON SEMENDY, Hungary , Budapest, Left Budapest in 1929 with the intention to travel the world around in six years by Motor Cycle DKW.
-I have travelled already through – Austria , Czecho-Slovakia, Yugo Slavia, Roumania, Germany , Switzerland , Italy , Sicily , Africa, France , Belguim.
+I have travelled already through – Austria , Czecho-Slovakia, Jugo Slavia, Roumania, Germany , Switzerland , Italy , Sicily , Africa, France , Belgium.
 Having accomplished the distance of 70,000 kilometres.
 The intention of my travelling around the world is, solely for educational purposes.
 I am maintaining myself by selling postcards ONE PENNY.

 This is standing in "The Motorcycle".